TatriX/pomidor/README.md

 ## Usage

-Bind it to a key with the following command:
+Bind it to a key with the following command if you haven't done this with `use-package`:

 ```lisp
   (global-set-key (kbd "<f12>") #'pomidor)